 Of a bicycle built for two !

-It is always surprising to the VV that, despite the long time use of the wheel, it took so long for the bicycle to actually be invented.
+It is always somewhat surprising that, despite centuries of mankind using the wheel, it took so long for the bicycle mode of transport to be invented.
 And, like so many other events that we tend to take for granted today, the main refinements of development occurred during the Victorian era.

-However, it is fair to say that its innovation really dates back to 1817, when the German Baron, Karl von Drais, created his 'Laufmaschine' - what was basically little more than a wooden, foot-propelled running machine.
+However the main innovation dates back to 1817 when the German Baron, Karl von Drais, created his 'Laufmaschine' - basically little more than a foot-propelled running machine.

 Later, in 1861, the French carriage maker, Pierre Michaux invented his famous 'Velocipede'.
-This machine was nick-named the 'Boneshaker' due to the terrible vibrations caused by riding along upon rough roads with nothing beneath you but wooden wheels bound in hoops of iron.
+This machine was nick-named the 'boneshaker' due to the terrible vibrations caused by riding on rough roads, with nothing beneath the saddle but wooden wheels bound in hoops of iron.